redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 * Key eviction rate
 * Proxy Performance

-Dashboard showing an overview of cluster metrics
+Dashboard showing an overview of cluster metrics:
 {{< image filename="/images/cluster_overview.png" alt="Dashboard showing an overview of cluster metrics" >}}

 In addition to manually monitoring these resources and indicators, it is best practice to set up alerts.